Article updated on 02/03/20 by Clare Kiernan

-For underground potable water distribution pipes are coloured blue.
-This enables the contents of a buried pipe to be immediately identified on a construction site.
-Above ground black coloured polyethylene is used to ensure adequate UV stability.
-One advantage of plastic pipes over more traditional materials is that in the smaller diameter sizes they are available in continuous lengths of up to 100 m or even 250 m in some cases.
+For underground potable water, distribution pipes are colored blue, which enables the contents of a buried pipe to be immediately identified on a construction site.
+Above ground, black colored polyethylene is used to ensure adequate UV stability.
+One advantage of plastic pipes as compared to more traditional materials is that, in the smaller diameter sizes, they are available in continuous lengths of up to 100 meters (m), or even 250 m in some cases.
 This reduces the number of joints needed and hence the number of potential leaks.

 Disadvantages of Plastic Piping

-Crosslinked polyethylene (PEX) is made from normal polyethylene by, for example, crosslinking it using a peroxide catalyst.
-This produces a material which can no longer be processed in the same way as a conventional thermoplastic but which has improved creep resistance and elevated temperature performance.
-It is finding application in domestic hot and cold water and underfloor heating systems and can withstand operating temperatures of up to about 90 °C, with surges to about 110 °C. Since these materials are available in coiled lengths of 100 m or more, joints and hence leaks can be minimised, particularly where a central distribution point is used in a similar way to a fuse box in an electrical system.
+PEX is made from normal polyethylene that has been crosslinked by a peroxide catalyst.
+This linkage produces a material which can no longer be processed in the same way as a conventional thermoplastic, but instead has improved creep resistance and elevated temperature performance.
+PEX pipes can be found in domestic hot and cold-water systems, as well as underfloor heating systems.
+Notably, PEX pipes can withstand operating temperatures of up to about 90 °C, with surges to about 110 °C. Since these materials are available in coiled lengths of 100 m or more, joints and, subsequently, leaks can be minimized, particularly where a central distribution point is used in a similar way to a fuse box in an electrical system.

-One recent innovation in jointing pipes has been the introduction of the electrofusion technique.
-Here special couplers are available which incorporate a heating coil.
-The coupler is clamped in . position over the two pipe sections to be joined and power is supplied to the heating coil by means of an electronic control unit.
-The pipe and coupler melt at the interface between the two materials and a permanent fusion bond is formed.
-This enables consistent joints to be made using relatively unskilled operatives.
+One innovation in jointing pipes has been the introduction of the electrofusion technique, which utilizes special couplers to incorporate a heating coil.
+The coupler is clamped in and positioned over the two pipe sections to be joined and power is supplied to the heating coil by means of an electronic control unit.
+The pipe and coupler melt at the interface between the two materials and a permanent fusion bond is formed, which enables consistent joints to be made using relatively unskilled operatives.

 Rubber Anti‑Vibration Mounts

-Rubber springs tend to be less massive than the equivalent steel springs for any particular application.
+Rubber springs tend to be less massive than the equivalent steel springs in any particular application.
 In addition, the dynamic properties of rubber can result in such mounts providing protection over a wider range of frequencies, particularly at high frequencies.

 Rubber mounts are also used to isolate individual items of equipment, such as air conditioning and refrigeration equipment, from the main structure of the building.

 Plasterboard can be readily obtained with a 25 mm foamed polystyrene backing.
 Other composite sheet building products can be obtained with polyurethane foam cores.
 One particularly important use of polyurethane foams is in the construction of cold rooms for food storage.
-Here a 100 mm thick sheet of polyurethane foam is sandwiched between two layers of glass fibre reinforced polyester (GRP) or two layers of sheet steel.
+Herein, a 100 mm thick sheet of polyurethane foam is sandwiched between two layers of glass fiber reinforced polyester (GRP) or two layers of sheet steel.
 The surface of the GRP can be flat or lightly embossed to give a semi-decorative appearance.
-Such surfaces are ideal for use in food storage areas since they can be kept clean with very little effort.
+Such surfaces are ideal for use in food storage areas, since they can be kept clean with very little effort.

 UPVC frames can be easily assembled and do not require regular maintenance.
-Neither do they need a wooden surround or sub-frame, which can rot.
-Frames come complete with window as well as other parts of the frame and surround, all manufactured from the same grade of white UPVC.
+Furthermore, UPVC frames do not require a wooden surround or sub-frame, both of which can rot.
+These unique frames come complete with the window as well as other parts of the frame and surround, all of which are manufactured from the same grade of white UPVC.
 With larger frames, steel reinforcement is often added for extra strength and security.
 UPVC frames are also equipped with a water-tight seal to concrete and brickwork, which is achieved by bedding the frame in silicone rubber and by injecting a silicone rubber bead along all joints.